'Fearful' to 'phenomenal' - Forest's rise from drop zone to Wembley

 That "something" saw them reach the FA Cup quarter-finals for the first time since 1996, getting past Sunday's opponents Huddersfield to take on Jurgen Klopp's Liverpool.

-On a pulsating night Trentside, in a tie Forest felt they could have won, the hosts were edged out 1-0 by the eventual cup winners.
+In a tie Forest felt they could have won, the hosts were edged 1-0 by the eventual cup winners.
 Klopp was left mesmerised by the atmosphere.

 "Each challenge they won, the crowd celebrated like they scored a goal - which I love," the German said.
 "It's a massive atmosphere here and massive event.
 It felt like a European night."